Netflix vs HBO: Which Network Cancels More Shows?

 Why Netflix Cancels More

 Netflix's model is built on data.
 Completion rates, cost-per-viewing-hour, and subscriber acquisition metrics determine a show's fate.
 If a show doesn't perform well against these internal benchmarks — regardless of reviews or cultural impact — it gets cancelled.
-Shows like The OA (critically acclaimed, passionate fanbase) and Archive 81 (128 million hours watched) were both cancelled because their cost-per-view didn't meet Netflix's thresholds.
+Shows like The OA (critically acclaimed, passionate fanbase) and Archive 81 (millions of hours watched) were both cancelled because their cost-per-view didn't meet Netflix's thresholds.
+According to TVLine, Netflix's internal metrics are notoriously opaque — showrunners often don't know they're on the bubble until the cancellation announcement arrives.

 Why HBO Cancels Less

 HBO's model is built on prestige and subscription retention.
 HBO cancels a show when it no longer serves the brand — when viewership drops below a critical mass or when creative quality declines.
-The Westworld cancellation is a perfect example: the show declined 81% in viewership from Season 1 to Season 4, making it difficult to justify the $160 million budget.
-But HBO also kept Succession running for four seasons despite modest ratings, because it served the brand.
+The Westworld cancellation is a perfect example: according to Variety, the show declined 81% in viewership from Season 1 to Season 4, making it difficult to justify its estimated $160 million total budget.
+But HBO also kept Succession running for four seasons despite modest ratings, because it served the brand and generated cultural conversation that HBO values as much as raw viewership.

 Which One Hurts More?